3DCoded/3MS/docs/troubleshooting/failedloadunload.md

 ## Failed Unload

-When your printer displays a `Failed Unload` message, pay attention to the `Tx` number it shows.
-For example, if it displays the message `Failed Unload T0`, it failed to unload the filament at T0.
+When your printer displays a `Please unload` message, pay attention to the `Tx` number it shows.
+For example, if it displays the message `Please unload T0`, it failed to unload the filament at T0.
 Follow these steps to recover the toolchange:

 1. Detach the PTFE tube from the inlet of your printer's extruder (you may need to push down the lever on the 3MS extruder for that tool while doing this).
 2. Manually pull the filament out of the printer's extruder.